Connect with others who understand.

 How Is Leukemia Cutis Treated?

 Treatment of leukemia cutis is led by your oncology team, with a focus on treating the underlying leukemia.
-Because leukemia cutis is a sign of a malignancy that can affect other parts of the body, dermatological treatment of the skin alone isn’t considered effective.
+Because leukemia cutis is a sign of a malignancy that can affect other parts of the body, treating just the skin isn’t considered effective.

 As with many forms of leukemia, chemotherapy is the first line of treatment.
-For people who’ve recently been diagnosed with leukemia, treatment can begin with induction chemotherapy, where an intensive medication course is administered.
-Along with chemotherapy, a person may also receive localized radiation or undergo surgery on the skin to address leukemia cutis lesions.
+If you’ve recently been diagnosed with leukemia, treatment can begin with induction chemotherapy, where an intensive medication course is administered.
+Along with chemotherapy, you may receive localized radiation or undergo surgery on the skin to address leukemia cutis lesions.

 The Prognosis of Leukemia Cutis

-Leukemia cutis is usually considered to be a poor prognostic sign for people living with leukemia.
-One small study on 62 people with AML and leukemia cutis found a five-year survival rate of 8.6 percent, compared to 28.3 percent from a matched group with AML but no infiltration of the skin.
+Leukemia cutis is usually seen as a sign of a worse outlook for people with leukemia.
+One small study of 62 people with AML and leukemia cutis found that the five-year survival rate was 8.6 percent.
+This figure was compared to 28.3 percent in a similar group with AML but without leukemia cells affecting their skin.

-Researchers are investigating a treatment of AML with leukemia cutis.
-Annamycin, a drug used to treat relapsed or refractory AML, is showing promising results in clinical trials that include substantial remission.
-More clinical trials are underway in Europe.
-Hopefully, one day leukemia cutis will no longer be associated with a poor prognosis.
+Researchers are studying a new treatment for AML with leukemia cutis.
+A drug called Annamycin is used to treat AML that hasn’t responded to other treatments.
+It’s showing promising results in clinical trials, with some patients going into remission.
+More trials are being conducted in Europe, and there’s hope that one day leukemia cutis won’t be linked to a poor prognosis.

 Talk to Others Who Understand

-Have you experienced rashes or skin changes with leukemia?
+Have you had rashes or skin changes with leukemia?
 Have you been diagnosed with leukemia cutis?
-Share your experiences in a comment below or on MyLeukemiaTeam.
+Share your experiences in a comment below or on your Activities page.

 All updates must be accompanied by text or a picture.